sstaub/eOS/README.md

 - optional for Teensy MAC address https://github.com/sstaub/TeensyID

 **Teensy 4.1 with buildin Ethernet**<br>
 **!!!
-This doesn't work in the moment because of a bug with the Arduino String library in conjuction with the NativeEthernet libray**
+This doesn't work in the moment because of a bug with the Arduino String library in conjunction with the NativeEthernet libray**
 - https://github.com/vjmuzik/NativeEthernet
 - https://github.com/vjmuzik/FNET